hallowshaw/Market-Basket-Analysis-using-Apriori-Algorithm/README.md

 ## Results

-The script outputs association rules based on the parameters set for minimum support, minimum confidence, minimum lift, and minimum length.
-Results include rule details such as support, confidence, and lift for each association.
+The script outputs association rules based on the specified parameters for minimum support, minimum confidence, minimum lift, and minimum length.
+Visualizations include a WordCloud showing the most popular items and a Seaborn count plot displaying the frequency of the most popular items.

 ## Parameters